The 10 High Dividend Stocks Owned by Warren Buffett

 General Motors Company (NYSE:GM)

 After emerging from a government bailout in 2014, GM boosted its annual dividend twice.
 However, it has not increased its annual payout over the past four years.
-The flat $1.52 annual dividend corresponds to a 4.27% yield, which is in line with the company’s five-year average.
+The flat $1.52 annual dividend is also temporarily defunct, as the company stopped paying its dividend after the first quarter of 2020 and has yet to resume.

 The 10 high dividend stocks owned by Warren Buffett: #1